Kanchenjunga Trek

 • Experience the mixed ethnic group’s Sherpa, Limbu, Rai, and Gurung and their local lives.

 Kanchenjunga Trek Difficulty.
-Or how hard it is?
+Or how hard?
 How to Prepare?

 Trek to Kanchenjunga is not easy hiking.
 Before you plan to visit the Kanchenjunga base camp, we recommend you go at least one smaller – short trek route in Nepal to experience the high altitude.
 Ascending slowly is the best way to acclimatize quickly.
 Acute Mountain Sickness and weather are the two major key factors that make Kanchenjunga Trek difficult for trekkers.

 Although the Kanchenjunga view trek is moderately difficult, you can follow some basic techniques to minimize the challenges.
-If you have a dream to cross two glacier passes, the Lapsang La (16,760 feet) and Sinon / Mirgin La (15,300 feet), you must go tent camping depending on the weather conditions.
+If you have a dream to cross Sinon / Mirgin La (15,300 feet) glacier passes, you can go as a basic lodge style trek depending on the weather conditions.
 Do not walk fast and drinking enough makes your blood thin which protects you from dehydration and helps with proper acclimatization.

 How can I get the permits If I am a solo trekker?

-The most adventure Kanchenjunga circuit trek is equally popular as a Kanchenjunga base camp trekking.
-However, the Kanchenjunga base camp trek solo is not possible as the route is located in the protected region of Nepal.
-But if you are a solo trekker or an individual guest who wishes to explore this route? ask us to join either in our fixed departure group trip or we can issue the ghost permit.
+The adventure Kanchenjunga north and south base camp trekking solo is not possible as the route is located under the protected region of Nepal.
+But if you are a solo trekker or an individual guest who wishes to explore this route, you can join either in our fixed departure group trip or we can issue the ghost permit.

 Notes for Kanchenjunga base camp trekkers!

 The above itinerary is subject to change due to a condition beyond our control.
-This is a Guideline showing tentative camp night stops.
+This is a Guideline showing tentative overnights that you are staying at the lodges.
 Physical, technical, and natural conditions may change the above itineraries.

 What makes Kanchenjunga Trek special?